Overview

 Getting There

-From Carrick‑on‑Suir, take the R697 north for about 10 km, then turn left onto the R698.
-Continue to the first crossroads, turn left again, and follow the smaller lane that leads directly to the fenced‑off site.
-Parking is available at the top of the lane; the narrow road means a compact car is advisable.
-Boots or sturdy footwear are recommended.
+From Carrick-on-Suir, take the R697 north for approximately 10 km, then turn left onto the R698.
+Continue to the first crossroads, turn left again, and follow the smaller lane that leads directly to the fenced-off site.
+Parking is available at the top of the lane.
+The road is narrow, so allow extra time if meeting oncoming traffic.

 Visitor Resources